Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Compression/2020-12-03-Distilling_the_Knowledge_in_a_Neural_Network.md

 They called it "distilation", in their paper, an obvious way for transferring the generalization ability of the cumbersome model to a small model is to use the class probabilities produced by the cumbersome model as “soft targets” for training the small model.

-When transferring the knowlege of cumbersome model with tranfer set, transfer set is whether it is ogriginal traning set or other different set uesed for only transferring the knowledge with softtarget.
+When transferring the knowlege of cumbersome model with tranfer set, transfer set is whether it is ogriginal traning set or other different set uesed for only transferring the knowledge with soft targets.

 They said the softer softmax output is more imformative than harder softmax output(for detailed information, see the vedio below).